orstavik/JoiComponents/book/chapter1/Pattern1_shadowDomStrategies.md

 # Pattern: shadowDOMStrategies

-When?
-Commonly, the shadowDOM is set up in the `constructor()`.
+The shadowDOM is initiated in the `constructor()` and setup in `setupCallback()`.

-How?
 There are three main strategies to create a shadowDom:
 1. **Basic strategy**
 2. **Template strategy**
 3. Template literals **Engine strategy**